v-rajagt/IntuneDocs/intune/configuration/device-restrictions-ios.md

   - iOS 12.2 and newer

   > [!NOTE]
-  > The **Server-side logging for Siri commands** setting is deprecated by Apple.
-In an upcoming release, this setting is removed from all policies.
+  > The **Server-side logging for Siri commands** setting is deprecated by Apple and has no effect on any targeted devices.
+In an upcoming release, this setting is removed from the Intune admin console.
+The setting currently has no effect on devices but will still be shown in managemenet profiles if targeted with this setting.
+To delete this setting from any policy, go to that policy, make a minor edit and save the policy.
+The policy will be updated the the setting will be deleted from devices.

 ### Settings apply to: Automated device enrollment (supervised)